Five steps to better decisions and more flexible management

 When an organisation discusses management issues, the discussion often focuses on the accuracy of the figures rather than measures that will drive the business forward.
 Part of the problem may be that if you and your colleagues work manually to collect and screen information, you don’t know which information you should act on.
 The view of management issues can be bogged down in the current situation, instead of looking forward.

-For example, business controllers typically spend only 30% of their time on analysis.
+For example, business controllers typically spend only 30 percent of their time on analysis.
 Business controllers are a professional category within the controller profession whose work consists largely of analysing business data from source systems and planning and analysis tools – and then communicating this business-related decision-making data.

 One issue may be that not enough of their time has been freed up for the analysis and quality assurance of the data.
 In a rapidly changing world, it is essential to be able to quickly get an overview of the financial situation, adapt future plans and have clearly defined goals.